Please select an area:

 Chris mostly works on an individual basis but does also do some family based work.

 Kerri is an accredited therapist with the BACP and has over 13 years therapy experience.
-She is trained as a integrative therapist.
-She uses Cognitive behaviour therapy (CBT) and solution focused ideas to help clients learn new techniques and coping strategies to help manage their issues.
+She is trained as a integrative therapist and uses Cognitive behaviour therapy (CBT) and solution focused ideas to help clients learn new techniques and coping strategies to help manage their issues.
 Kerri also integrates EMDR (Eye Movement Desensitisation and Reprocessing) into her compassionate and collaborative approach.
 She has a special interest in depression, stress, anxiety and trauma.
 Kerri can also work with couples and is Relate trained.